Blonde versus brunette rivalry: In the media and entertainment industry

+A 2016 Washington Post article highlighted the tension between blondes and brunettes in Hollywood productions saying, "In movies, blondes and brunettes often have to battle it out."
+In Cruel Intentions, a dark-haired Kathryn Mertueil (Sarah Michelle Gellar) spreads the rumor that her rival Annette Hargrove (Reese Witherspoon) has fake blonde hair.
+In Rocky IV, Rocky Balboa battles a Russian blonde nemesis named Ivan Drago.
+The Karate Kid features a male rivalry, with Johnny Lawrence, a wealthy, golden haired high school student as the dark-haired Daniel LaRusso's (Ralph Macchio) rival.
+In Tangled, the blond-haired Rapunzel takes revenge on her black-haired foster mother.

 Research and studies

 A 2008 study found that men in Greater London, England preferred dark haired women rather than women with blonde hair.
 A 2018 study based on University of Florida students found that men prefer brunette women over blonde women.

-These studies offered differing explanations as to why the men in their samples preferred dark-haired women.
-Worthham, et al. (2018) propose that stabilizing selection (preference for people with normal appearances) may be responsible for the male preference of dark haired women.
+These studies offered differing explanations for this preference.
+Worthham, et al. (2018) propose that stabilizing selection (preference for people with normal appearances) may be responsible for the male preference of dark-haired women.
 These authors noted that, while women from different geographic regions varied their preferences in male hair color, men did not vary in their preference for female hair color across regions.
 However Swami, et al. (2008) have posited that men may prefer women with dark hair because they are predominant in the fashion and modelling industries, or because they may be perceived as healthier or more fertile than blonde women.

 In a 2012 interview with NBC News, Lisa Walker, chair of the sociology department at the University of North Carolina, explained that hair color "absolutely" plays a role in the way people are treated.
 A Cornell University study showed that blonde waitresses receive larger tips than brunettes, even when controlling for other variables such as age, breast size, height and weight.

 The local NBC news affiliate in Charlotte tested Walker's theory by asking a natural blonde to walk around the Charlotte business area, drop a scarf and keep going.
 The volunteer did it 20 times as a blonde and then 20 times wearing a brunette wig.
-As a blonde, every time she dropped the scarf a bystander picked it up for her, but when wearing a dark haired wig, people simply mentioned that the scarf was dropped or ignored it altogether, only occasionally picking the scarf up for her.
+As a blonde, every time she dropped the scarf a bystander picked it up for her, but when wearing a dark-haired wig, people simply mentioned that the scarf was dropped or ignored it altogether, only occasionally picking the scarf up for her.